Bricasti M1 Classic

 The smaller Apogee Duettas are inherently drier, and more spritely performers than the more even-handed Divas but especially when using the Dalis or the Sonus Fabers, the sound was actually much more dynamic than it normally is using the Wadia in my main setup with the Divas.
 How’s that for perspective?

 For almost 3 weeks, I used the Bricasti in all these variations, and not once did I hunger for more impact, or more of anything, I just cannot find fault with its presentation.
 If that sounds like faint praise then please let me stress that it is absolutely to its credit that it works so uniformly well.
 It is truly a perfect reviewers tool and I really dread the moment when it has to leave my system again.

-The M1 throws a superb balance between technical excellence, emotional engagement and refinement.
+The M1 throws a superb balance between technical excellence, emotional engagement, and refinement.
 It provides quite possibly the very best sound in its price class and should be considered a true reference standard.
-If I had the funds then it would definitely not leave my system.

 The M1 deserves serious consideration from anyone considering getting a new DAC, even if the idea was to spend double the M1’s retail price.
 It really is that good.